-Faiq Bolkiah was born in Los Angeles, USA and was eligible for representing the US Men’s National Team.
+Faiq Bolkiah was born in Los Angeles, USA and was eligible to represent the US Men’s National Team.
 US youth team scouts had scouted Bolkiah, but he chose to play for Brunei.

 Faiq Bolkiah Family

-Sultan Hassanal Bolkiah is the world’s second longest ruling monarch after Queen Elizabeth II.
+Sultan Hassanal Bolkiah is the world’s second longest-running monarch after Queen Elizabeth II.
 He assumed power in 1967 and is estimated to have a net worth of $28 billion.

 But, he found himself in troubled waters after the Brunei government accused him of embezzling government money.
-Jefri had to pay the government around $15 billion to escape other punishment.
+Jefri had to pay the government around $15 billion to escape other punishments.